madhavikollya/terraform/README.md

 # Dynamic Block

-Its purpose is reusablity of code.
+- Its purpose is reusablity of code.
-If we write a code, want to use it again and again.
+- If we write a code, want to use it again and again.
-For example, this might be most useful for creating security groups.
+- For example, this might be most useful for creating security groups.
+- Generally we write a code to create an instance & set up security group,so to skip rewriting the ingress and egress block we wring only one dynamic block and use for_each loop to take block by block information.
+Mandatory commands:-
+* terraform init -reconfigure
+* terraform init -migrate-state
+* terraform plan
+* terraform apply --auto-approve

+# EFS (Elastic File System)

+- It is chargeable.
+- used for storage sharing purpose.
+- Generally we have to maintain 2 servers(appserver,webserver,DB) in different regions for safety purpose, so if we upload the content in one server it will automatically replicate in other server also.
+- Browse terraform efs code -> c&p -> EFS created
+- Goto EFS in AWS -> attach -> mount via DNS -> copy the command -> paste it on terminal
+  * Enable EFS for the content to get copied.

+# Modules
+- Similar to ansible roles.
+- Here main.tf file is divided into multiple subfiles using module.
+- In module we can create multiple resources.
+- It is not a best practise